 Supercharged Storytimes oriented library staff in Maine, Minnesota, Montana, North Carolina, Washington and Wisconsin to the storytime planning and delivery approach established through Project VIEWS2.
 Supercharged Storytimes successfully increased participant awareness and adoption of this research-based approach, and empowered public library participants to articulate and further the impact of their early literacy services.
 The work was supported by the Institute of Museum and Library Services.

-- As part of its new project, Supercharged Storytimes for All, WebJunction is updating and expanding the Supercharged Storytimes curriculum, which will be available in October 2018.
+- As part of its follow-on project, Supercharged Storytimes for All, WebJunction launched the updated and expanded Supercharged Storytimes Course in October 2018.

 - Access ideas and inspiration from fellow storytime providers at the original Supercharged Library.